Pittsburgh, PAprivate forprofitwww.empire.edu/

 Acceptance & SAT from Common Data Set / IPEDS; net price, earnings & graduation from the U.S. Dept. of Education College Scorecard.
 Figures lag ~1–2 years — verify with the school.

-Empire Beauty School-North Hills is a hyper-focused, for-profit trade school in suburban Pittsburgh where the classroom is a salon floor and the curriculum is your hands.
-With an open-door admissions policy and a student body that is overwhelmingly female, it’s a direct pipeline into the beauty industry, trading traditional campus life for practical, client-facing training.
-This is a place for those who want to learn a craft, not a canon.
+Empire Beauty School-North Hills is a hyper-focused, for-profit trade school in Pittsburgh where the classroom is a working salon and the curriculum is your hands.
+With an open-door admissions policy and a total enrollment of just 83 students, it’s a direct pipeline into the beauty industry, trading the traditional liberal arts for cosmetology kits and client consultations.
+The vibe is intensely practical, the pace is accelerated, and the goal is singular: a state license and a job.

 More details